baselime/docs/README.md

 - Logs: Recorded messages that provide information about the application's execution
 - Metrics: Quantitative measurements of the application's performance, such as CPU usage or request latency
 - Traces: Detailed records of the steps taken by the application as it processes a request
+- All other data your application emits during at runtime, such as CloudTrail logs, internal event for EDAs, etc.

 Collecting and analyzing telemetry data is essential for understanding the health and performance of an application.
 With Baselime, you can easily ingest and analyze telemetry data from your serverless applications.